hdShang/arxiv-daily/docs/cs-GR/2025-06-06/papers/250606462v1-splat-and-replace-3d-reconstruction-with-repetitive-elements.md

 ---
 layout: default
-title: Splat and Replace: 3D Reconstruction with Repetitive Elements
+title: "Splat and Replace: 3D Reconstruction with Repetitive Elements"
 ---

 # Splat and Replace: 3D Reconstruction with Repetitive Elements